 Free String Puppet Download

-First, download the pattern for this string puppet, or create a design of your own.
+First, download the pattern for this string puppet, or create your own design.

 Download (.pdf): Clarence Odbody String Puppet Pattern